Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 "We do not actually make recommendations one way or the other about the clearances," Wray said.
 "The decision about what to do based on those facts is entrusted by long-standing process to the requesting entity.
 So we provide the information, but then they make the call."

-House oversight committee Chairman Elijah Cummings, D-Md., has vowed to investigate the White House's security clearances practices following the news reports about how they work.
+House oversight committee Chairman Elijah Cummings, D-Md., has vowed to investigate the White House's security clearances practices following news reports about how they work.

 Sometimes, the same page